sparkflows/sparkflows-docs/docs/user-guide/quick-start/3-create-datasets.rst

 Step 3 : Create Dataset
 =========================

-Before any data is used in a workflow, it needs to be wrapped in a dataset.
-If you have uploaded CSV files in the previous step, in this step you will wrap them in a dataset.
+To use a dataset in multiple projects/use-cases, it is ideal to wrap it into a dataset.
+This allows the schema and other meta-info of the data to be defined in one place.
+Now, we can wrap the CSV file uploaded in the previous step into a dataset.

 The steps involved in creating a dataset are: